 Great customer support is essential if you run into problems.
 Speak via live chat to a trained help member or contact the sportsbook by phone or email.
 The best online sportsbooks will also provide a Help Center listing answers to all the usual queries.

 Yes.
-College football betting is legal in regulated US states.
+College football betting is legal in regulated states.
 You can back moneyline, totals or point spreads for real money online or via smartphone.

-Many US states have land-based casinos which offer retail sports betting.
+Many states have land-based casinos which offer retail sports betting.
 However, around 30+ states now have legalized online sportsbooks where you can bet online or by mobile.

 Yes.
 In general, you must be aged 21 or over to bet on college football in the USA.
 Some states impose restrictions on college football games so it’s important to check before you bet.